Richard-L4/Quiz/README.md

 - Score page

-  - The Score page has the word "Score" centred in big letters with the result as a number underneath to let the player know how they have done.
+  - The Score page has the "Score" centred as a big number to let the player know how they have done.
   - There is then a text input box with the word "player" in the middle where the player has the option to save their score by entering their name.
   - Under the text input area are three button:
     - Save